Defense lawyers in Fayetteville are often asked, “Is my case a felony or misdemeanor charge?”

 We help people with misdemeanor and felony charges in North Carolina.
 We also provide legal advice for Federal charges and violations of the USC – United States Code.

-Contact our offices in Fayetteville or Raeford, North Carolina, right away if you have been charged with a Federal or State misdemeanor such as:
+Contact our offices in Fayetteville, Raeford or Pinehurst, North Carolina, right away if you have been charged with a Federal or State misdemeanor such as:

 - Simple Assault